 This year’s birthday celebrations for John Rae were considerably more complex than the previous year’s free party with live music!
 A combination of events came together into a weekend of celebration of Dr John Rae’s 204th birthday.

-The first of these was a talk by Dr Claire Warrior who is Senior Exhibitions Curator of the National Maritime Museum, Greenwich and is responsible for the current exhibition Death in the Ice: The Shocking Story of Franklin’s Final Expedition on the ill-fated Franklin expedition.
-We invited Dr Clare to give a talk on this exhibition, and this was held on Friday 29th September at the Stromness Town Hall along with singing and the launch of a new CD ‘Hudson Bay Man’ by Geordie McIntyre and Alison McMorland.
+The first of these was a talk by Dr Claire Warrior who is Senior Exhibitions Curator of the National Maritime Museum, Greenwich, where the current exhibition, ‘Death in the Ice: The Shocking Story of Franklin’s Final Expedition’, is on the ill-fated Franklin expedition.
+We invited Dr Warrior to give a talk on this exhibition developed by the Canadian Museum of History (CMH) in partnership with the NMM and Parks Canada, and in collaboration with the Government of Nunavut and the Inuit Heritage Trust, for which she was academic adviser.
+It was held on Friday 29th September at Stromness Town Hall, along with the launch and performance of songs from a new CD, ‘Hudson Bay Man’, by Geordie McIntyre and Alison McMorland.
 The event was very well attended, so much so that we had to put out extra chairs as people kept arriving!
-The evening finished with the ubiquitous raffle, one of the prizes being the now expected donation by our President, of a pineapple!
+The evening finished with the ubiquitous raffle, one of the prizes being the now expected donation, by our President, of a pineapple!